 If it's too late then you should check their bank statements for as long a period as possible and go through their paperwork looking for funeral plan or life insurance details; usually there will be a certificate or official documents confirming.

 Should you subsequently find your loved ones funeral plan details at a later date, you can ask for a refund of the plan value less of course any cancellation fees, usually between £200 to £400.

 Is a prepaid funeral plan worth it?

-Prepaid funeral plans are a financial product that allow you to purchase your funeral services in advance; the average age of someone purchasing a plan is around 68, but this is getting younger as the popularity of these plans grows.
+Prepaid funeral plans are a financial product that allow you to purchase your funeral services in advance.

-People buy them to save their family from the stress of arranging their funeral when the time comes and by purchasing one today you are freezing the costs as detailed in the plan, potentially saving you and your family thousands of pounds.
+People buy them to save their family from the stress of arranging their funeral when the time comes and by purchasing one today you are freezing the costs as detailed in the plan, a potential saving if funeral costs rise.

-SunLife's latest cost of dying report has found that the average cost of a funeral went up 5.5% last year to £3,897, that's over double since 2004 when the average cost was £1,920.
+SunLife's latest cost of dying report has found that the average cost of a funeral is now £4,056 an could exceed over £5,000 by 2026.
 The Alzheimer's Society has said that by 2021 there will be over one million people in the UK living with dementia.

 With a growing elderly population it will be even more important to ensure that finances are in order, both our own and our families.